campaign-layer/origin-sdk/README.md

 }
 ```

+Users can authenticate either via the Camp Modal as outlined above or programmatically by calling the `connect` method on the Auth instance.

-After the user has authenticated, the following hooks can be used to connect users, fetch user data, and listen for events.
+After the user has authenticated, you can use the provided hooks to fetch user data and listen for events.

 ## Hooks